 Term 3 (10 Oct - 12 Dec) 2017 - Feather Fans

 Term 1 (7 Feb - 10 April) 2018 - Fan Veils

 Term 2 (31 April - 3 July) 2018 - Feather Fans

 Where: Canberra Dance Theatre, corner of Kingsley Street at Barry Drive

-These classes run every Tuesday at 6pm during school term.
+These classes run every Thursday at 7:30pm.
 These are open classes, so anyone can join any time (no need to register for the whole term).
-Payment per class is made on arrival, or you can choose to buy a dance card for a slightly reduced ccost her class.
+Payment per class is made on arrival, or you can choose to buy a dance card for a slightly reduced cost her class.
 The standard cost is $22 per class (discounts available) (https://canberradancetheatre.org/members-and-class-costs/).